bakape/shamichan/README.md

 * Configure the files in `config/`
 * Run `node builder.js` to start an auto-reloading development server

+##Automatic deployment
+Users less familiar with Linux and sysadmin procedures can paste the following line into the root shell to automatically setup a default installation on an fresh Ubuntu >=14.04 LTS VPS.
+`wget -q -O - https://raw.githubusercontent.com/bakape/meguca/master/scripts/deploy.sh | bash -`

 ##Production
 * Have your webserver serve `www/`
   * It is highly recommended to use a dedicated webserver for serving static files and as a reverse proxy.
 Even if you choose to use the default inbuilt webserver, you still need to set `MEDIA_URL` in `config/imager` for image search links to work.
-* Run `npm start` to start the server
+* Run `npm start/stop/restart` to start/stop/restart the server
 * You can update `config/hot.js` and client files without restarting the server with `node server/kill.js`
 * All errors are logged to `./error.log`

 ##Updating